electricitymaps/electricitymaps-contrib/web/README.md

 on a grid.
 All together, this allows to convert a ~`24MB` file to a ~`1MB` one.

 The final file is named `world.json` and is the one sent to the client.

+## `generate-zone-bounding-boxes.js`

+You can create bounding boxes for new or existing zones in `config/zones.json`:
+1) Run: `docker-compose run --rm web ./topogen.sh`
+2) Update the zone you want to update in `config/zones.json` with `"bounding_box": null`
+3) Run: `node generate-zone-bounding-boxes.js`